 Who should I contact in school for further information and support re SEND?

-The SENCo’s name is Kathy Barnett and you can contact her on 020 8943 0476 or email@example.com.
-You can access the SMSP Inclusion Policy via the school website: www.smsponline.co.uk/the-school/policies/
+Parents can contact their child’s class teacher for any information regarding learning and SEND.
+The SENCo’s name is Sara Colenso and you can contact her on 020 8943 0476 or firstname.lastname@example.org.
+You can access the SMSP Inclusion Policy via the school website: www.smsponline.co.uk/the-school/policies/.